 The Practitioner's Guide requires all councils to maintain a record of all assets owned.
-We are again pleased to note that a formal register remains in existence and that it has been updated appropriately to take account of the one disposal during 2021-22 with a consequent decrease in the asset value reported in the year's AGAR at Section 2, Box 9.
+We are again pleased to note that a formal register remains in existence, noting that disposals were made to the value of £5,387 during 2024-25, being approved by the Council and that the correct value has been reported in the year's AGAR at Section 2, Box 9.